 Importance of Transient Study in Transmission Lines

-The insulation flashover resulted in earth fault where the arc shorted the charged line to the transmission tower resulting in line shutdown.
-Outage of 300MVA line can result in a revenue loss of approximately 134000 USD (1 Crore) per day for transmission as well as consequential losses of loads fed by this transmission line.
+The insulation flashover resulted in an earth fault where the arc shorted the charged line to the transmission tower resulting in line shutdown.
+The outage of the 300MVA line can result in a revenue loss of approximately 134000 USD (1 Crore) per day for a generating station.

-Perform transient study to find the efficacy of insulation & grounding systems deployed.
+Perform transient study to find the insulation coordination of lightning arrester & efficacy of grounding systems installed at the substation of the generating station.

-Lightning transient response analysis determines the reason of insulation flashover.
+Lightning transient response analysis determines the reason for insulation flashover.
 Substation earth grid and tower footing details are necessary to simulate assigned electrical fault level to determine:

 - Transient response